-Based on Staff's review of Sunriver's application, Staff concludes that the proposal represents an appropriate use of deferred accounting under ORS 757.259.
-Further, Staff believes that the Company's application, in light of the provisions of the Water Term Sheet currently being incorporated into a stipulation to be executed by the Parties, supports Staff's goals of ensuring that both customers and the Company are sufficiently protected from the impacts of the COVID-19 pandemic.
+Based on Staff's review of Avion's application, Staff concludes that the proposal represents an appropriate use of deferred accounting under ORS 757.259.
+Further, Staff believes that the Company's application, in light of the provisions of the Water Term Sheet stipulation executed by the Parties, supports Staff's goals of ensuring that both customers and the Company are sufficiently protected from the impacts of the COVID-19 pandemic.